-Under the authority of the Safe Drinking Water Act, EPA set the action level for lead in drinking water at 15 ppb.
-This means utilities must ensure that water from the taps used for human consumption do not exceed this level in at least 90 percent of the sites sampled (90th percentile value).
+Under the authority of the federal Safe Drinking Water Act, EPA set the action level for lead in drinking water at 15 ppb.
 The action level is the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-If water from the tap does exceed this limit, then the utility must take certain steps to correct the problem.
+An action level exceedance is determined by measuring the highest concentration of lead in tap water that is exceeded by 10 percent of the sites sampled during a monitoring period (90th percentile value).
+If water from the tap does exceed this limit, then the water system must take certain steps to correct the problem.
 Because lead may pose serious health risks, the EPA set a Maximum Contaminant Level Goal (MCLG) of zero for lead.
 The MCLG is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-What Are The Health Effects of Lead?
+What Are the Health Effects of Lead?

 Lead can cause serious health problems if too much enters your body from drinking water or other sources.
-It can cause damage to the brain and kidneys, and can interfere with the production of red blood cells that carry oxygen to all parts of your body.
+It can cause damage to the brain and kidneys and can interfere with the production of red blood cells that carry oxygen to all parts of your body.
 The greatest risk of lead exposure is to infants, young children, and pregnant women.
 Scientists have linked the effects of lead on the brain with lowered IQ in children.
 Adults with kidney problems and high blood pressure can be affected by low levels of lead more than healthy adults.
 Lead is stored in the bones, and it can be released later in life.
 During pregnancy, the child receives lead from the mother's bones, which may affect brain development.

-What Are The Sources of Lead?
+What Are the Sources of Lead?

 Although most lead exposure occurs when people eat paint chips and inhale dust, or from contaminated soil, EPA estimates that 10 to 20 percent of human exposure to lead may come from lead in drinking water.
-Lead is rarely found in source water, but enters tap water through corrosion of plumbing materials.
+Lead is rarely found in source water but enters tap water through corrosion of plumbing materials.
 New brass faucets, fittings, and valves, including those advertised as "lead-free", may contribute lead to drinking water.
 The law currently allows end-use brass fixtures, such as faucets, with up to 0.25 percent lead to be labeled as "lead free".
 However, prior to January 4, 2014, "lead free" allowed up to 8 percent lead content of the wetted surfaces of plumbing products including those labeled National Sanitation Foundation (NSF) certified.
+Visit the NSF website at www.nsf.org to learn more about lead-containing plumbing fixtures.
 Consumers should be aware of this when choosing fixtures and take appropriate precautions.

-When water stands in Lead pipes or plumbing systems containing lead for several hours or more, the lead may dissolve into your drinking water.
+When water stands in lead pipes or plumbing systems containing lead for several hours or more, the lead may dissolve into your drinking water.
 This means the first water drawn from the tap in the morning, or later in the afternoon if the water has not been used all day, can contain fairly high levels of lead.

-What Can I Do To Reduce Exposure to Lead in Drinking Water?
+What Can I Do to Reduce Exposure to Lead in Drinking Water?